Blendify/blender-manual/blender_docs/manual/render/opengl.rst

 In this case rendering works but no anti-aliasing is performed.

-Enabling *Full Sample*, can be used to workaround this limit, because it doesn't rely on hardware multi-sample support.
+Enabling *Full Sample*, can be used to workaround this limit, because it does not rely on hardware multi-sample support.

 .. hint::